Galaxy S10 rumor roundup: Feb. 20 launch, March 8 ship date, specs, features and price

+With the Galaxy S10 waiting in the wings for just one more day, the focus has now shifted almost entirely to a handful of other devices that Samsung is expected to show us at its Feb.
+20 Unpacked event.
+These include the company's foldable phone, likely named the Galaxy Fold; its 5G phone, possibly called the Galaxy X; and a pair of wireless earbuds that might be known as the Galaxy Buds.

-The company will need to be careful to not overshadow the Galaxy S10, which is ostensibly the focus of this edition of Unpacked.
-But a detailed introduction of the foldable and 5G phones could also inject some much-needed excitement into the event -- and give Samsung a leg up on competitors.
-Xiaomi and Huawei are both expected to reveal their own foldable models at Mobile World Congress later this month, and a host of companies will be introducing 5G phones over the coming months.
+This multitude of products has generated so much interest online that Samsung has risked overshadowing the Galaxy S10, which is ostensibly the focus of this edition of Unpacked.
+Still, introducing a revamped portfolio, instead of just a few new phones, could inject some much-needed excitement into the event -- and give Samsung a leg up on competitors.
+Xiaomi and Huawei are both expected to reveal their own foldable models at Mobile World Congress later this month.
+A host of companies will be introducing 5G phones over the coming months.
+And Apple may introduce the next generation of its own wireless earbuds in March.

-The decision to feature multiple phones highlights Samsung's current predicament.
-A persistent stream of leaked images and renders has undermined the company's opportunity to shock and awe us with a new design and updated features -- such as a Snapdragon 855 chipset that looks like an absolute beast, an ultrasonic fingerprint sensor, the company's own take on Face ID, an Infinity-O display and computer-size amounts of storage capacity.
-But shining the spotlight on other phones will almost certainly divert attention away from the very important phones that are actually launching on Feb.
+The decision to feature multiple products highlights Samsung's current predicament.
+A persistent stream of leaked images and renders has undermined the company's opportunity to shock and awe us with the Galaxy S10's new design and features that include a Snapdragon 855 chipset, ultrasonic fingerprint sensor and Infinity-O display.
+But shining the spotlight on other -- arguably more innovative -- phones will almost certainly divert attention away from the flagship models that are actually launching on Feb.
 20.

-The stakes are high, and with less than two weeks to go until the big unveiling, new rumors and hints continue to bubble up.
-We'll continue to collect and evaluate them here, so check back often.
+With just hours to go, new rumors continue to bubble up.
+We'll put them all here, so check back often.

+Read: Before the Galaxy S10 the original Samsung Galaxy S was a confusing mess

 Confirmed: Galaxy S10 to launch Feb.
 20 in San Francisco